Tallinn – monastery of St Bridget

 Current state

-To this day, the monastery church has survived, in the form of a very well-preserved ruin with all the walls, and only without internal pillars and roofs.
-Of the remaining monastic buildings, only the foundations, some of the cloisters and cellar rooms have remained.
-The monastery is open to visitors, there are also numerous outdoor events, including Bridget Festival, a concert of classical and sacred music.
+To this day, the monastery church has survived in the form of a very well-preserved ruin with all the walls, only without internal pillars and roofs.
+Of the remaining monastic buildings, only the foundations, part of the cloisters and cellars have remained.
+The architectural detail consists primarily of the impressive western portal of the monastery church, as well as relics of tracery and window jambs, the niches of the western gable, corbels and rib springing, and several smaller portals inside the church.
+The monastery of St. Bridget (est. Pirita Klooster) is open to visitors, there are also numerous outdoor events, including Bridget Festival, a concert of classical and sacred music.

 show this monument on map